 You can also add products, brand testimonials or social media contacts so your fans can spot them instantly via the photo strip:

 Bottom line, all of these images are very much alive if you use them properly.
 Keep them updated for fresh content.
 Remember, the images within the photo strip are randomly arranged.
 Instead of creating a banner that requires proper sequence, use them for call to actions and increase click through rates for your custom tabs.
-Get more ideas on how you can maximize the use of photo strips here.

 #3 Important Tabs Should be Visible to Fans at All Times